 - Funnel parent/guardian feedback to the Concord SEPAC Board and the Special Education Administrator

 - Act as liaison between parents/guardians of students with disabilities or suspected disabilities and the Administrator of Special Education.

 - Transition knowledge and expertise to the next Chair upon end of term

-- Draft and distribute approved general meeting minutes to Publicity and Technology for public posting
+- Draft and distribute approved regular meeting minutes to Publicity and Technology for public posting

 - Maintain an accurate attendance log of meeting attendees